 A Step-by-Step Guide to Expediting Your Case With USCIS

 Once you have confirmed that you have a qualifying reason for submitting an expedited processing request for your case, it is time to submit the request.
 Here's how:

 You cannot submit a USCIS case expedite request without your receipt notice.
 When you reach out to USCIS, they will ask you to provide information like your receipt number from your receipt notice to be able to make your request.
 You should have received your receipt notice in the mail about two weeks after you filed your petition.

 Step 2: Call USCIS

 When you have located your receipt notice and have it in hand, you are now ready to call USCIS.
-You can reach the USCIS contact center by calling 1-800-375-5283 (1-800-767-1833 for a TTY disability call).
+You can reach the USCIS contact center by calling 1-800-375-5283 (1-800-767-1833 for TTY).
 The call operator will forward you to the USCIS service center handling your case.

-Step 3: Speak to Tier 1/Tier 2 officer
+Step 3: Speak to Tier 1 or Tier 2 Officer

 You will usually have to wait on the phone for some time to speak with a USCIS representative at the service center handling your case.
 You should speak with a Tier 1 or Tier 2 USCIS officer.
 When you connect with a customer service representative, they will usually transfer you to a Tier 1 or Tier 2 officer once you explain that you want to make a case expedite request and provide your reason for wanting to do so.